-Since then, at least 82 people have been killed and more than 11,000 wounded, including over 100 blinded by pellet injuries.
+Since then, at least 82 people have been killed and more than 11,000 wounded, including more than 100 blinded by pellet injuries.

 Kashmir has been divided between India and Pakistan since the two gained independence from British rule in 1947.
 Both claim the territory in full.